c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 - Module system.
 - Operator overloading
 - C ABI compatibility by default
+- First-class lambdas\*
+- Macros with Lazy parameters and/or trailing bodies.
 - Gradual contracts
 - Dynamic interfaces
 - Familiar C syntax and behaviour
 - Declarative integrated build system
 - Built-in benchmarks

+(\* In Zig, you can achieve a similar result by creating an anonymous struct with a single function.)

 ## Jai